yfrayer/magic-eraser/README.md

 Save images and data from previous program runs and allow user to select different objects to remove

 Allow user to select which part of the video to modify

+Disregard objects that have low confidence scores in object tracking